5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: Simulation Results and Analysis

-The RL-AE\&VAS method trains the model from scratch in the training phase and then continuously improves itself in the succeeding validation phases.
-The previously learnt experience will not be removed for the subsequent sessions.
-The retrained RL-VAS algorithm removes the past information and randomizes the ML model parameters.
-When entering a new phase, the algorithm will retrain the model from scratch but with the assistance of an improved mechanism.
-For the baseline RL algorithm, the algorithm will constantly learn and employ the new data when entering the new phase.
-However, the algorithm used here is the standard DQN \cite{mnih2015human}, which doesn't have any improved strategy.
+In the validation phase, in order to prove the performance in a dynamic environment, two baselines are utilized, namely, the retrained DecRL and baseline CRL.
+The retrained DecRL algorithm removes the past information and randomizes the ML model parameters but with the same decentralized setup.
+When entering a new phase, the algorithm will retrain the model from scratch.
+The difference between retrained DecRL and DecRL-AE\&VAS is the utilization of AE and VAS strategies.
+These strategies have been proven to be useful when deploying UAV-BSs into dynamic environments.
+Last but not the least, the baseline CRL algorithm in the validation phases will constantly learn and employ the new data when entering the new phase but with a centralized algorithm which controls all deployed UAV-BSs but without improved strategies.

 For the hyper-parameters of our method, we explored various sets of combinations in order to achieve acceptable results.
-During the training, the network architecture for a DQN is set to $[4-16-16-81]$, the exploration probability decay is set to 0.995, the learning rate is set to $5 \times 10^{-5}$ and the number of training iterations at the training phase equals 1000.
+During the training, the network architecture for a DQN is set to $[4-16-16-81]$, the exploration probability decay is set to 0.995, the learning rate is set to $5 \times 10^{-5}$ and the number of learning iterations at the training phase and validation phases equals 1500 and 500.

-We first analyze the algorithm's convergence performance during model training.
-Figure \ref{fig:Reward} depicts the reward value as a function of the number of training iterations.
-Compared to the baseline RL algorithm, we can see that the VAS method can help the UAV-BS quickly discover the near-optimal position and converge at a high-quality level for both light and heavy load conditions.
-During the validation phase (Phase I - VIII), the proposed algorithm can learn from the past and finally reach the optimal state that provides the highest reward value in both load scenarios using the AE method.
-Even if the environment has changed and the quality has dropped dramatically, the algorithm can assist the UAV-BS in quickly adjusting and returning to ideal performance.
+We first analyze the algorithm's convergence performance during the model training phase.
+Figure \ref{fig:rewardt} depicts the reward value as a function of the number of learning iterations.
+Compared to the baseline CRL algorithm, we can see that the VAS method can help the UAV-BS quickly discover the near-optimal position and converge at a high-quality level.

+Training the algorithm in a decentralized way can also be converged and reach a high reward value before 400 training rounds.
+The convergent reward value of the DecRL-AE\&VAS is approximately 5\% higher than that of the centralized training method in the initial learning iterations which results in higher training efficiency.
+When compared to the independent learning method, the algorithm does not converge after 1500 learning iterations.
+It is difficult for agents to share knowledge and collaborate since the algorithm stops them from exchanging information.
+Throughout the training procedure, the Baseline IRL algorithm performs poorly.
+Because the reward value represents the overall system performance of the three UAV-BSs, we can conclude that the DecRL-AE\&VAS algorithm enables the UAV-BSs to provide the best wireless connection service when compared to the other two frequently utilized baseline approaches in the training phase.